Updated May 11, 2023

 SELECT Name, CustomerNum, Payment_purpose FROM Customers WHERE amount = (SELECT MAX(amount) FROM Customers);

-This subquery with WHERE clause returns the customer details whose payment amount is maximum in the table Customer.
+This subquery with the WHERE clause returns the customer details whose payment amount is maximum in the table Customer.

 SELECT Name, CustomerNum, Payment_purpose FROM Customers WHERE amount > (SELECT AVG(amount) FROM Customers);